 Niagara Casinos works cooperatively with the Ontario Lottery and Gaming Corporation (OLG) and external professional agencies, including the Responsible Gambling Council, to provide a safe and responsible gaming environment for our guests.

 Casino gambling has been available in Ontario for decades.
 While most people patronize casinos to engage in gaming simply for fun and entertainment, there is a small percentage of people who have difficulty managing their play.

 One of the most important measures in addressing problem gambling is increasing public awareness and informing people about how to get help if required.
 Accordingly, Niagara Casinos has implemented a program of responsible gaming which focuses on Customer Awareness and Support, Community Awareness and Employee Education and Training.

 Responsible Gambling Statement of Commitment

 Niagara Casinos is committed to reducing the incidence of problem gambling and to curbing harm to those who may have developed a problem.
 Our commitment to Responsible Gambling is integral to our business and a condition of our success.

 Niagara Casinos strives to provide customers with facts, tools and advice to make smart choices and keep gambling fun.
 Niagara Casinos hosts a PlaySmart area where customers can take a break from gambling to learn more about how games work by using an interactive game kiosk, viewing educational videos, or the use of a direct phone line to speak with a professionally trained staff member of the Responsible Gambling Council at the PlaySmart Center located onsite at Fallsview Casino Resort.

-For customers that wish to take an extended break from gambling, Niagara Casinos provides the opportunity to enroll in the voluntary Self-Exclusion Program, which prohibits one from accessing all Ontario casinos for a select period of time.
+For customers that wish to take an extended break from gambling, Niagara Casinos provides the opportunity to enroll in My PlayBreak: OLG's Self-Exclusion tool, which prohibits one from accessing all Ontario casinos for a select period of time.